 Reports are faxed to the ordering health care provider and to the “copy to” providers listed on the requisition.
 Hard copies will not be mailed.

-Please review the information on our NIPT page, which includes lab requisitions for both funded and self-pay NIPT.
+Please review the information on our NIPT page, which includes the lab requisitions for our funded NIPT.

 Use the Trisomy 21 Risk Calculator to generate a new modified risk by entering your patient’s screen risk and ultrasound markers.